 Is there enough weed for everyone?

-Even before legalization, there was already a lot of blow in Canada, for recreational and medical use.
+Even before legalization, there was already a lot of blows in Canada, for recreational and medical use.

-If the government wants to eradicate the illegal trade, it must, first of all, see that it can cope with the predicted increase in demand.
+If the government wants to eradicate the illegal trade, it must, first, see that it can cope with the predicted increase in demand.
 The latest predictions assume an annual consumption of no less than 926,000 kilograms.

 In recent months, many official growers have invested heavily in additional growing capacity.
 Here and there, tomato farms were even bought up to prepare the greenhouses for the cultivation of cannabis plants in record time.
 However, the expectation is that demand will certainly exceed supply in the beginning – even more reason to grow your own if you live in Canada.